Versal/versal-gadget-launchers/README.md

 ### setLearnerState

 Persisting an updated set of learner attributes (PATCH).
-Player replies with the confirmation message `learnerStateChanged`
+Player replies with the confirmation message `learnerStateChanged`.

 ```
 {